iAbhishek91/learn-istio/docs/00b-istio-components.md

 1. **Envoy/sidecar/proxy**: in each pods in the mesh

     a. **istio-agent**: this is part of the sidecar really, but is a separate component.
+This helps in sidecar to connect with the Istiod.